dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   Extend a class marked `interface`, `final` or `sealed` outside of the library where it is declared.

 *   Implement the interface of a class or mixin marked `base`, `final` or `sealed` outside of the library where it is declared.

 *   Mix in a mixin or mixin class marked `interface`, `final` or `sealed` outside of the library where it is declared.

 *   Extend a class marked `base` outside of the library where it is declared unless the extending class is marked `base` or `final`. *This ensures that a subtype can't escape the `base` restriction of its supertype by offering its _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.* <!-- Needs to account for `sealed` -->

 *   Mix in a mixin or mixin class marked `base` outside of the library where it is declared unless the class mixing it in is marked `base` or `final`. *As with the previous rule, ensures you can't get a backdoor interface on a mixin that doesn't want to expose one.*
-*   Mix in a class not marked `mixin` outside of the library where it is declared, unless the class declaration being used as a mixin is in a library whose language version is older than the version this feature ships in.
-*   Mix in a class not marked `mixin` inside the library where it is declared, if the class has a superclass other than `Object` or the class declares a non-trivial generative constructor.
-If the library has a language version older than the version this feature ships int, the class must not declare any generative constructor.

 * Apply `mixin` to a class whose superclass is not `Object` or that declares a _non-trivial generative constructor_.
-    *A `mixin class` states that you intend the class to be mixed in, which is inconsistent with defining a class that cannot be used as a mixin.
-Note that this means that `mixin` on a class becomes a helpful reminder to ensure that you don't inadvertently break your class's ability to be used as a mixin.*
   *Such a class can have an `extends` clause of the form `extends Object`, or no `extends` clause.
-It cannot have a `with` clause.
-It can be used as a `mixin` declaration, but also cannot have an `on` clause.*
+It cannot have any `with` clause.*

-    A trivial generative constructor is a non-redirecting generative constructor with an empty parameter list, no initializer list (no `: ...`) and no body (only `;`).
+  A _trivial generative constructor_ is a non-redirecting generative constructor with

+  *   an empty parameter list,
+  *   no initializer list (no `: ...`), and
+  *   no constructor body (only `;`).

   Any other generative constructor is non-trivial.
-    A trivial generative constructor *may* be `const` and may be a named constructor.
+  A trivial generative constructor may be `const` and may be a named constructor.

-    *A default constructor is always a trivial constructor.*
-*   Mix in a class whose superclass is not `Object` or that declares a generative constructor. *Because of the previous rule, this rule only comes into play when you use a class not marked `mixin` as a mixin within the library where it's declared.
-When you do that, the existing restriction still applies that the class being used as a mixin must be valid to do so.*
+  *Declaring a trivial generative constructor allows the class to be used as both a mixin and as a superclass, even if it also declares other factory constructors which suppress the default constructor.*

+*   Mix in a class not marked `mixin` which has a superclass other than `Object`.

+*   Mix in a class not marked `mixin` declared in a library with a language version including this feature, if the mixin application is not in the same library, or if the class has any non-trivial generative constructor.

+*   Mix in a class not marked `mixin` from a library with a language version older than the version this feature ships in, if the class declares any generative constructor.

 A typedef can't be used to subvert these restrictions.
 When extending, implementing, or mixing in a typedef, we look at the library where class or